melanieleon31/Final-Project/README.md

 # Final-Project

+5/6 update: the while loop from last night is working now.
+Just needed to put int firstCardCheck = 0 within the loop to reset the counter

 5/5 10:00 PM

 I set up a while loop so the whole game can repeat starting from initializing the deck and to where the user will be asked if they want to play again.
 I have also set up for the first player to add the first card to the pile.
 I'm working on the actual gameplay loop now.